GabrielNhaia/GabrielNhaia/README.md

 ##

 - 👨‍💻 I'm Great programming enthusiast
-- 🔭 I’m currently working Intern at group abrascort help desk it and programming.
+- 🔭 I'm currently working as a developer at diprotec in ruby ​​on rails.
 - 🌱 I currently have a degree in undergraduate information systems.

 ##